benhadi-abdoussalem/Gene-s_Thumblr_Theme/README.md

 6. Pages for the Ages

 In this section i :
 1- Use tags and variables to grab and place content in my Tumblr theme 2- Format variables with HTML and CSS.
+3- format the text in the header.
+4- Position the header's content.